VeronikaVasilchikova/REST_API_VUE_Contacts/README.md

 - Node.js/Express (a server part);
 - MongoDB (a data store).

-To start this project open the commad line and implement "npm start".
+To start this project open the commad line and implement the following command:
+- npm start.